China Eastern Airlines Review : Is it the best budget airlines in Asia?

 In this way, China Eastern is leagues better than the SUPER budget and some first class western air carriers.

-No mobile phone use… ever.
+Dislike: No mobile phone use… ever?

 Mobile phone usage is prohibited on all Chinese carriers.
-It’s a strange regulation but a serious one, as the attendants may yell at you if you’re caught.
-It’s possible it might even get you detained at the airport by officials.
-Laptop and iPad usage however, is okay.
+It’s a strange regulation but a serious one, as the attendants yell at you if you’re caught.
+Yep, they yell or speak harshly like you’re a child whose had their second infraction.

-Chinese In-flight Entertainment
+Dislike: Chinese In-flight Entertainment

 You will only ever see Chinese films play on China Eastern Airlines.
 This is when you’re departing or returning.
 East-West bound, it won’t matter.
 You’ll get a Chinese movie playing on a screen, from an overhead cabin projector.
 The movies are often subtitled but the subtitles are so small, you either need 20-20 vision or binoculars!
 The unique part of their inflight program is their Tai Chi video for passengers, so you can do Tai Chi stretches in your chair!